OCT-FPGA/P4OpenNIC_Public/README.md

 ## Prerequisite

-If you are not familiar with NERC follow these directions to create an account and setup an instance from [here](https://docs.google.com/document/d/1_JZ1K0lDdCTKP6TePhMbEBIyySO4jYZbF9-yBIQO07A/edit).
+If you are not familiar with the build workflow, follow the directions [here](https://github.com/OCT-FPGA/OCT-Tutorials/blob/master/cloudlab-setup/build-machines.md) to set up a build machine.

-- Clone this repo by `git clone https://github.com/OCT-FPGA/P4OpenNIC_Public.git` on your NERC instance.
+- Clone this repo by `git clone https://github.com/OCT-FPGA/P4OpenNIC_Public.git` on your build machine.

 For FPGA bitstream build:

 - set the Xilinx Vivado installation path to 'VIVADO_ROOT'.
-On NERC:  `export VIVADO_ROOT=/tools/Xilinx/Vivado/2021.2`
+On NERC:  `export VIVADO_ROOT=/share/Xilinx/Vivado/2021.2`

 ## Prodcut licensing

 To build OpenNIC, CMAC license is required.
 For deploying P4 codes onto FPGAs, certain licenses for VitisNetP4 are also required.
-All those licenses have already been setup on NERC.
+All those licenses have already been setup.

 To set the license path on NERC: